Oleiros, Portugal

-Oleiros (/pt-PT/), officially the Borough of Oleiros (Concelho de Oleiros), is a municipality in the district of Castelo Branco in Portugal.
+Oleiros (/pt-PT/) is a municipality in the district of Castelo Branco in Portugal.
 The population in 2011 was 5,721, in an area of 471.09 km^{2}.
 The present mayor is José Santos Marques, elected by the Social Democratic Party.
 The municipal holiday is the Monday after the 2nd Sunday of August.

 Economy

 Built in 2006, a wind farm (Pinhal Interior Wind Farm) operates in Oleiros, comprising a 54 MW power generation capacity.

 Population

 Oleiros has a total population of 5,271 in 2011.

 Parishes

 Administratively, the municipality is divided into 10 civil parishes (freguesias):